Intro on Replacement Property

 TIC - Tenants In Common Properties

-Tenants in Common Properties or “TIC’s” are a very popular choice for 1031 exchangers looking for secure monthly income.
-In a TIC property, owners take undivided, fractional interest of an entire property.
-Through TIC ownership, owners of fractional interest enjoy the same benefits as a sole owner.
-TIC’s came into popularity because they allowed most investors access to own (a portion of) an institutional-grade property with a minimum investment.
+Tenants in Common Properties or “TICs” are a very popular choice for 1031 exchangers looking for secure monthly income.
+In a TIC property, owners take the undivided, fractional interest in an entire property.
+Through TIC ownership, owners of fractional interests enjoy the same benefits as sole owners.
+TICs came into popularity because they allowed most investors access to own (a portion of) an institutional-grade property with a minimum investment.
 With minimums as low as $50,000, investors may choose to own fractional interests in multiple TIC Properties for maximum diversification.
 Another benefit of TICs is that they are the only 1031 alternative investment option available to non-accredited investors.

-Much like a TIC property, a Delaware Statutory Trust allows a 1031 investor to purchase a fractional interest in high-quality property, but with a couple significant differences.
-Instead of owning an undivided interest in one property, a DST allows you to own a prorated share of a portfolio of income producing properties.
+Much like a TIC property, a Delaware Statutory Trust allows a 1031 investor to purchase a fractional interest in the high-quality property, but with a couple of significant differences.
+Instead of owning an undivided interest in one property, a DST allows you to own a prorated share of a portfolio of income-producing properties.
 The ability to diversify your 1031 dollars can be a real advantage toward protecting your retirement income.
-For example, you might place $100,000 in a DST consisting of four medical properties, $100,000 in one that has a 300-unit apartment complex, and $100,000 into another, which has a dozen single tenant net-lease properties leased to national tenants.
-With $300,000 of exchange proceeds you were able to diversify into 16 properties in differing locations and industries.
+For example, you might place $100,000 in a DST consisting of four medical properties, $100,000 in one that has a 300-unit apartment complex, and $100,000 into another, which has a dozen single-tenant net-lease properties leased to national tenants.
+With $300,000 of exchange proceeds, you were able to diversify into 16 properties in differing locations and industries.

-A DST is professionally managed and can are available with portfolios of debt-free properties, or leveraged, if you need debt replacement in your 1031 exchange.
+A DST is professionally managed and can be available with portfolios of debt-free properties, or leveraged if you need debt replacement in your 1031 exchange.

 Wherever you are in your 1031 process, our advisors are here to help - no spam and no strings attached.